ipta/pulsar-clock-corrections/T2runtime/clock/gbt2gps.clk.md

 2025-06-28 20:41:24.898 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
 2025-06-29 20:42:01.046 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
 2025-06-30 20:43:26.038 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
+2025-07-01 20:43:54.535 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/T2runtime/clock/gbt2gps.clk.log)